-Since 2012, we have marketed Korlym (mifepristone) in the United States for the treatment of patients suffering from Cushing's syndrome.
-The challenge in treating a patient with Cushing's syndrome is modulating cortisol's effects without either suppressing them below normal levels or disrupting cortisol's normal diurnal rhythm.
+Since 2012, we have marketed Korlym[®] in the United States for the treatment of patients suffering from hypercortisolism ("Cushing's syndrome").
+The challenge in treating a patient with Cushing's syndrome is modulating cortisol's effects without either inappropriately suppressing them or disrupting cortisol's normal diurnal rhythm.
 Simply reducing or destroying the ability of the body to make cortisol can cause serious harm.
-Cortisol activity can be modulated effectively by a drug that competes with cortisol as it attempts to bind to the glucocorticoid receptor ("GR").
+Cortisol activity can be modulated effectively by a drug that competes with cortisol, binding to the glucocorticoid receptor ("GR").